xkeshav/color-collector/README.md

 # color-collector

-a simple vs code extension which works with .css files
+A simple vs code extension which works with *.css* files

-which collect all color code from a css file and assign the color in a variable and add a :root selector which contains all variables and also replace the color code with new variable name
+it scan all color value ( hex, name or any other format) across all property in the opened css file and assign the color value into a variable which somehow represent property and selector as a prefix and add a `:root` selector which contains all these color variables and replace the color with new variable name in the css file

-so that once all color collected on one place, we can change theme by changing that :root color-schema only
+extension also check for duplicate color used in multiple places and assign into a single variable

 ## Features